jkcshea/ivmte/vignettes/ivmte.md

              propensity = d ~ z + x,
              noisy = FALSE)
 r <- do.call(ivmte, args)
+#> Warning: The following IV-like specifications do not include the treatment
+#> variable: 1.
+This may result in fewer independent moment conditions than
+#> expected.
 #>
 #> Bounds on the target parameter: [-0.6427017, -0.3727193]
 #> Audit terminated successfully after 1 round.